We take safety seriously. Please go over the following rules with your child prior to their participation in ONEC day camps.

-- Lifejackets must be warn at all times on the stairs, docks and water
+- Life jackets must be worn at all times on the stairs, docks and water.

 - Workshop, hoists, rocks, rowing scullery, construction work areas, etc.

 - Don’t leave your group without permission from your instructors.